Procottus major

 Procottus major is a species of ray-finned fish belonging to the family Cottidae, the typical sculpins.
-This species is endemic to Lake Baikal in Siberia.
+It is endemic to Lake Baikal in Siberia.
 It was originally described as a subspecies of the similar but smaller red sculpin (P. jeittelesii).
 P. major can be found at depths of up to 900 m, especially on a muddy or rocky-mud bottom.
 In the spring and summer it typically occurs deeper than 100 m, and in the fall and winter from 30 to 200 m.
 It can reach a length of 30 cm, but is usually 18-22 cm.
 It feeds on smaller animals, especially gammarids, and breeding occurs in the winter at depths of 60–140 m.
 This species is fished and its young are an important food source for other fish.